chenxingqiang/secret-learn/doc/model_persistence.rst

 facilitate the conversion of the data models between different machine learning frameworks, and to improve their portability on different computing architectures.
 More details are available from the `ONNX tutorial
 <https://onnx.ai/get-started.html>`__.
-To convert jax-sklearn model to `ONNX`
+To convert secret-learn model to `ONNX`
 `xlearn-onnx <http://onnx.ai/xlearn-onnx/>`__ has been developed.
-However, not all jax-sklearn models are supported, and it is limited to the core jax-sklearn and does not support most third party estimators.
+However, not all secret-learn models are supported, and it is limited to the core secret-learn and does not support most third party estimators.
 One can write a custom converter for third party or custom estimators, but the documentation to do that is sparse and it might be challenging to do so.